bge-barcoding/gene_fetch/README.md

 </div>

 # Gene_fetch
-This script fetches gene sequences from NCBI databases based on taxonomy IDs (taxids).
-It can retrieve both protein and nucleotide sequences, with support for various genes including protein-coding genes (e.g., cox1, cox2, cytb, rbcl, matk) and rRNA genes (e.g., 16S, 18S).
+This tool fetches gene sequences from NCBI databases based on taxonomy IDs (taxids) or taxonomic information.
+It can retrieve both protein and nucleotide sequences for various genes, including protein-coding genes (e.g., cox1, cytb, rbcl, matk) and rRNA genes (e.g., 16S, 18S).

 ## Features
 - Fetch protein and/or nucleotide sequences from NCBI databases using taxonomic ID (taxid).
 Handles both direct nucleotide sequences and protein-linked nucleotide references.